balbanyan/whisper_speaker_diarization/LLM_CODEBASE_CONTEXT.md

 ### 3. Transcription (Whisper)
 - Processes in 30-second chunks to manage memory
 - Uses "tiny" model by default for speed
-- Word timestamps disabled by default (but can be enabled)
+- Word timestamps enabled for detailed transcript generation
 - Adjusts timestamps to account for chunk position
-- Output: List of segments with text and timestamps
+- Output: List of segments with text and word-level timestamps

 ### 4. Overlap Resolution
 - Applies enabled strategies in order: